MhmoudYahia/Website-TemplateTwo.githup.io/README.md

 # Website-TemplateTwo
-a Responsive website using CSS and HTML only
+A responsive website using CSS and HTML only